This Is What We Mean When We Say Hunger, and Eight Other Little Known Facts

 6. Even if you consume enough calories in a day, you can still be malnourished.
 If your diet lacks specific vitamins and minerals you can develop micronutrient-deficiency-related illnesses like anemia, an iron deficiency that can cause organ damage if left untreated and that afflicts 1 in 3 women around the world.

 7. One-third of the developing world’s population suffers from micronutrient deficiencies.
 In low-income countries like Bangladesh, for example, Vitamin A deficiency is the leading cause of preventable blindness in children.

 8. Malnutrition is expensive.
 It costs the global economy $3.5 trillion dollars each year in lost productivity, increased healthcare costs and emergency services.

 As the world’s largest hunger-fighting organization, the U.N.
-World Food Programme provides nourishing food to nearly 100 million people each year, over 60 percent of whom are children.
+World Food Programme provides nourishing food to nearly 100 million people each year, nearly 60 percent of whom are children.

 Thanks to our global scale and deep field presence, we’re able to deliver ready-to-eat, highly specialized, fortified foods that don’t require cooking, refrigeration or sanitary water to prepare.
 We’re arming pregnant women and new moms with the nutrition and education they and their babies need.
 We’re delivering hope to desperate families.

 We believe every child is born with the inalienable right to take their first steps, learn their first words, read their first book and reach their full potential.
 If you believe so too, please support our lifesaving work.